al-nkow/webpack4_starter/README.md

 ## Webpack 4 starter

-For start development of new landing site
+To start development of new landing site

 ````
 npm i